What Is The Ideal Water Pressure?

 - Get a stopwatch.

-- Place a water jug which is big enough for 1-2 litres of water under the tap or shower.
+- Place a water jug that is big enough for 1-2 litres of water under the tap or shower.

 - Turn it on and start your stopwatch at the exact same time.